 Today, it is possible to automate software testing with emulated or real devices.
 That means software developers can now deliver delightful in-app experiences in virtually all aspects of a mobile application.
 These include installation, functionality, performance, network usage, security, and battery usage.
 As a result, mobile applications can be optimized to fit users’ needs as it is now easy to figure out what works for your mobile app and what doesn’t, even before you launch the app.

-Automated Cloud Testing
+Cloud Automated Testing

 The transition to the cloud is another invention that has significantly affected how software testing is done.
 A few years back, software developers were confined to the scope and size of the development environment.
 It was not easy to get a real peak load before launching any new application.
 But that’s all in the past.